manav828/doneone/FEATURES_AND_GUIDE.md

-# 🌟 FlowBoard: Comprehensive Features & Guide
+# 🌟 DoneOne: Comprehensive Features & Guide

-This document serves as the master guide for all functionality in FlowBoard, including recent updates.
+This document serves as the master guide for all functionality in DoneOne, including recent updates.

 ## 🚀 Getting Started